Lower Thames Crossing

 Walk into the visitors centre and you enter a building created almost entirely of wood.
 Here, within its award winning structure you can relax and enjoy a snack or lunch whilst admiring the views from its panoramic window or from the terrace or find that special purchase in the Centre shop.
 The first floor meeting room can accomodate clubs, community groups and societies.
 See our hiring page for more information.

-The Forest Centre offers lots of features and activities for a fun family day out, including a natural play trail and Highway Rat Activity Trail.
+The Forest Centre offers lots of features and activities for a fun family day out, including a natural play trail.
 Scattered around the site are several environmental play areas for children, including the Ants Nest, Snake Stepping Stones, Hollow Logs and the Trusty Oak, which offers extensive views across the whole site.
 The site is an ideal spot for cycling, with a network of flat, surfaced paths – if you don’t have your own bike, you can hire one from the Forest Centre on weekends and school holidays, from April to October.

 Exploring the grounds around the Forest Centre where wildlife abounds can offer a rare glimpse of such natural rarities as water voles, great crested newts, and a wide variety of birds and insects.
 Formerly a working farm, locals know the woodland as Broadfields.
 The site is now home to a variety of surfaced trails, ponds, meadows and even an orchard planted with traditional Essex apple and pear varieties.